armele/mctradepost-retro/README.md

 ## Known Issues
 ### In Testing
-Guest services order in groups of 8.
-[Fixed]
-Ice Cream Shake recipe too much milk (6 scoops initially?)
-[Test] Replace Empty Map with something else as a vacation remedy.
-[Fixed] Immersion blender not destroyed when it reaches 0 durability.[Test] Guest Services and Bartender should not vacation where they work.
-[Fixed] Max out resort at two visitors per vacation level [Fixed] Allow resort guests to eat (check IAIState...)
-[Fixed] Vacationers will still complain about needing stuff even when not on vacation.
-[Test] Update /mctp resort vacationstatus to show citizen name.
+Vacationers will still complain about needing stuff even when not on vacation.
 [Test] Update /mctp resort clearvacations to set citizens to START_WORKING [Test]

 ### Pending Resolution
-Add crafting statistics to resort.

 ### Low Priority Issues
 Tracing is global (rather than by colony)